bertvandepoel/snelSLiM/README.md

 ## Installation

-SnelSLiM is a web application, it can easily be installed on cheap shared web hosting, a VPS or private (virtual of physical) server.
-This makes it possible for individuals, research groups, companies and faculties to deploy snelSLiM on infrastructure that suits their needs
+SnelSLiM is a web application, it can easily be installed on cheap shared web hosting, a VPS or private (virtual or physical) server.
+This makes it possible for individuals, research groups, companies and faculties to deploy snelSLiM on infrastructure that suits their needs.
+Of course, more storage makes it possible to store larger corpora, and more CPU cores and power greatly increases analysis speed.

 Please refer to the installation guide in the [INSTALL.md](INSTALL.md) file for details about the requirements, installation and configuration of snelSLiM.